What is Whitelisting? Safeguarding Your Digital World

 Application whitelisting

 Application whitelisting prevents unauthorized applications from installing or running on a device or network.
 The practice makes sense in some governmental, corporate, and educational contexts where users only need certain apps to perform their duties.
 When you disallow most software, the chances of contracting malware are low.
+To implement application whitelisting, you can use standard vendor lists or model clear systems to ensure only authorized applications are allowed.

 Domain and site whitelisting